sanje2v/OldPhotoRestorationDLST/README.md

 TODO

 # To improve
-The output images might have a gradient of grey border around their edges which I think might have been caused by accumulation of floating point differences from the implementation of Tensorflow and PyTorch's Instance Normalization layer.
+The output images have a drop shadow-like effect around their edges.
+Have yet to investigate the source of this problem.

 # Requirements
 The following software versions were used for testing the code in this repo.